 The construction sector has long faced a struggle to recruit the numbers of people into the industry who consider it a long-term career, an issue likely to be compounded by the UK’s exit from the European Union in January.
 Add this to the benefits of a more diverse workforce and it is clear that the industry has nothing to lose and everything to gain by embracing diversity and inclusion.

-The Personal Perspective – Sabrina Mohamed, Key Account Director, Soben
+The Personal Perspective – Sabrina Mohamed, Director (Global Head of Talent), Soben

 Like a lot of individuals up and down the country, I was glad to wave goodbye to my daily 45-minute commute each way to and from the city, although I have missed having lunch with my colleagues and the office banter on the sales floor.
 Unlike many other people however, I was not forced to work from home because of a global pandemic, I chose to just over a year ago when I took my current position at Soben.
 It did take some initial adjustment, but as the mother of two girls under five, this role has offered me a chance to progress my career without feeling as though I have to compromise being a part of my daughters’ lives.